monikase/AI_Ethics/Fairness_Intervention_Playbook/3_INPR.md

 - a **predictor** that performs the primary prediction task
 - an **adversary** that attempts to infer protected attributes from the model’s internal representations

-During training, the predictor learns representations that **maximize prediction accuracy while preventing the adversary from accurately identifying protected attributes**.
+During training, the predictor learns representations that **maximize prediction accuracy while preventing the adversary from successfully predicting protected attributes**.
 This encourages the model to remove sensitive information from learned representations.

 ---

 #### Architecture

 The architecture typically includes the following components:

-- predictor network (main prediction model)
+- Predictor network (main prediction model)
-- adversary network attempting to predict protected attributes
+- Adversary network attempting to predict protected attributes
-- gradient reversal layer that reverses gradients from the adversary during backpropagation
+- Gradient reversal layer that reverses gradients from the adversary during backpropagation
+- Connection point between predictor and adversary (model output or internal representation layer)

 ---

 #### Objective Structure

-Minimize:

-$\min_{\theta_p} L_{pred}(\theta_p) - \lambda L_{adv}(\theta_p,\theta_a)$
+Minimize: $\min_{\theta_p} L_{pred}(\theta_p) - \lambda L_{adv}(\theta_p,\theta_a)$

 Where:

 - $L_{pred}$ — prediction loss of the main model
 - $L_{adv}$ — adversary loss predicting protected attributes